-Saturday 29 March 2003 — This is over 21 years old.
+Saturday 29 March 2003 — This is almost 22 years old.
 Be careful.

 In response to my post about webservers as applications, Morbus Iff, author of AmphetaDesk emailed me with another advantage of local webservers as applications.
 Morbus (if that is his real name!) pointed out that if the code is written in an interpreted language, then patches and hacks are very simple.
 This isn’t strictly an advantage of a local webserver (since a traditionally-constructed GUI application could be easily patched as well), but given that the webserver app has a GUI built in HTML, it is much easier for others to hack.